- Uptime: 99.99%

 Fortunately, Scalahosting does reasonably well here.
 You can access the most important areas from the sidebar at all times.
 These include DNS management, billing, and ticketing.

 As for the actual control panel, shared hosting plans use cPanel, which is the industry standard.
-Once you upgrade to the Scala hosting VPS package, though, you can opt for SPanel.
+Once you upgrade to the Scala hosting VPS package, though, you can continue using it or opt for SPanel.
 This is Scala’s proprietary cPanel alternative.

 Proprietary control panels are usually somewhat poor, but SPanel is a fortunate exception.
 It handles everything cPanel can—database management, SSL setup, emails, and it even lets you resell hosting.
 Plus, it’s easy to navigate, and all the functions work well.